aquele-dinho/mdviewer/README.md

 ### Rendering Modes

 #### Terminal Mode (Default)
-Displays diagrams inline (if your terminal supports it) or as an ASCII preview box, and saves SVG files:
+Displays diagrams inline (if your terminal supports it) or as an ASCII preview box. **Files are kept in memory by default** - no disk files are created unless you use `--keep-mermaid-files`:

 **Inline Image Support** (auto-detected):
 - ✅ **Warp Terminal** (iTerm2 protocol)